Progress report for YENC20-144

 - Demonstrate success in sustainable agriculture programming that can be replicated state/nationwide.

 Educational & Outreach Activities

 We are conducting virtual consultations with our partner sites on the logistics of FarmBot installation, management and troubleshooting.
 We are also consulting with our partner sites on the development of educational activities to highlight the technological and horticultural applications of the equipment.

-By the summer of 2021, we intend to produce a curriculum utilizing the available open-source information on the FarmBot which will lay out the steps for installation as well as several activities which educators can utilize to engage their students in horticulture and STEM related skills.
+By the end of August 2021, our training manual will be complete and ready for use by our partner sites.
+By the end of 2021, we intend to produce a curriculum utilizing the available open-source information on the FarmBot which will lay out the steps for installation as well as several activities which educators can utilize to engage their students in horticulture and STEM related skills.
 This will be distributed through the U of I Extension network.

 Two of our partner sites have requested in-person consultations.
 As a result of increased vaccination rates, we are able to start planning some in-person visits to the sites where additional demonstration is needed.
 This will be in Chicago, IL and East St. Louis, IL.